 Guaranteed Pass Driving Course

-Learner drivers who are not confident about passing their driving test, can book a guaranteed pass driving course.
-This programmes includes several retakes of your driving test, along with some additional tuition, depending on the package you choose.
+Learner drivers who are not confident about passing their driving test can book a guaranteed pass driving course.
+This programme includes several retakes of your driving test, along with some additional tuition, depending on the package you choose.

 Driving Crash Course

 A driving crash course is an ultimate preparation for a driving test.
 In this course you will go over the essential topics in the driving syllabus, covering things such as driving manoeuvres, dual carriageways and large roundabouts.
 It is designed to give you the best chances of passing and it best for learner drivers who have had lessons in the past and are already close to test standard.